 An award will usually include one or more types of assistance in order to meet all or as much of your financial assistance eligibility as possible.
 If you are an undergraduate student working on your first degree and your application was received by the preference deadline, your assistance package may include some assistance from scholarship and/or grant funds, as well as loan or federal work study eligibility.
 Graduate students, certificate students, and students seeking a second bachelor’s degree typically receive only loans.
 All assistance received, except Federal Work Study (see the next section), will be credited to your student account at the beginning of each semester if you have completed all the necessary paperwork for receiving these funds.

 Federal WorkStudy (FWS) Employment

 Federal Work Study (FWS) is a need-based assistance program designed to help students earn part of their educational expenses through part-time employment while attending school.
 Please note that FWS will not be paid to your student account, and you should not include this funding when determining the amount that you will owe to the college.
-If you are eligible for this work program, the award amount shown on your award letter is the maximum that you can earn through this work program; however it must be earned.
-On or near the tenth day of each month, you will receive a check for the hours worked during the previous month.
+If you are eligible, you will be contacted by the Office of Financial Assistance in your statement of award letter.
+Once your job is secured on-campus, you may start working.
+The award amount shown on your award letter is the maximum that you can earn through this work program; however, it must be earned.
+On the 15th of each month, you will receive a check for the hours worked during the previous month.
 If eligible, you will be contacted during the summer regarding how to obtain a FWS position on campus.
 Meredith College cannot currently guarantee a campus job to all students.
 FWS jobs are listed on Blackboard under the course name Federal Work Study.
 If you need assistance, please contact our office.

 North Carolina Need Based Scholarship (NBS)